alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 How does the round a player is drafted in affect their career length in the 7 round draft era (1994-present)?

-We will use **WHERE** to clean the data by removing _NULL_ values from the _Years_Played_ column, limit draft year to the 7 round draft era (1994-present), and exclude players who are currently active.
+We will use **WHERE** to limit draft year to the 7 round draft era (1994-present), and exclude players who are currently active.

 ### Query 1: